Djethwa1/finalCapstone/README.md

 # Project title = NLP applications - Sentiment analysis

 # Project overview
 This project aims to analyse customer sentiment in amazon product reviews.
-By leveraging machine learning techniques, the reviews are classified as positive or negative, providing better customer understanding, valuble insights for decision making and improve product offerings.
+By leveraging machine learning techniques, the reviews are classified as positive or negative, providing better customer understanding, valuable insights for decision making and improve product offerings.

 # Table of contents-